eligolf/affinity_chess/README.md

 Affinity Chess supports the rules of normal chess.
 - [X] Castling
 - [X] Enpassant
-- [X] Pawn promotion to a queen
+- [X] Pawn promotion to all 4 pieces
 - [X] Draw by 3 fold repetition
 - [X] Draw by insufficient material
 - [X] Draw by 50 move rule
 - [X] Checkmate and stalemate detection

-Deviations to be implemented in the future:
-- [ ] Possibility to promote to other pieces than queen.

 # Other features
 - [X] Simple GUI with drag and drop piece movement.